 Insert two cloves for eyes, and a small carrot triangle into the bread head.

-Trim the toothpicks with a scissors (reminding guests to be careful).
+Trim the toothpicks with scissors (reminding guests to be careful).

-As I end this post, as I always like to do, I’m sharing with you one of my hand painted aprons.
+As I end this post, I’m sharing with you one of my hand painted aprons.
 Since this post is all about Thanksgiving, it’s the only appropriate (and fun) thing to do.
 Meet Janet.
 Janet loves Thanksgiving.
 Have fun wearing your new apron, Janet!

 Until we eat again, I hope you have a delicious day!